Siege of Basing House: First siege

-On 6 November 1643 Waller, with 7,000 horse and foot surrounded the House, where they remained nine days, during which time they made three ineffectual attempts to carry the place by storm, but were each time beaten off with heavy losses, During these assaults only two of the garrison were slain.
+On 6 November 1643 Waller, with 7,000 horse and foot surrounded the House, where they remained for nine days, during which time they made three ineffectual attempts to carry the place by storm, but were each time beaten off with heavy losses.
+During these assaults only two of the garrison were slain.

 Waller's first attack upon Basing House was frustrated by a storm of wind and rain.
 His second attempt came to nothing from a cause far more ominous of disaster.
 His troops had long remained unpaid, and a mutinous spirit was easily aroused amongst them.
 On 12 November a Westminster regiment refused to obey orders, and two days later the London trained bands, bidden to advance to the assault, shouted "Home! home!", and deserted in a body.
 It was impossible to continue the siege under such conditions, and Waller was compelled to retreat to Parliamentary controlled Farnham.
 At this juncture the King's troops, under Lord Hopton, marched to the House and assisted in strengthening the works.

 Nothing of importance appears to have occurred during the winter months which followed.
 The House was still short of arms and on 2 February 1644 the King despatched a second letter containing a warrant for the same amount of "powder and match, proportionable" as before, together with sixty "brown bills".
 A third letter from the King, similarly addressed, dated from Oxford, 13 May 1644, gave orders for a thousand weight of match and forty muskets, "to be delivered to such as shall be appointed by the Marquess of Winchester to receive the same, for the use of our garrison at Basinge Castle".